burnet01/Rehersal-public/README.md

 The idea was to have them all locally upload- in a realworld example, you want the user to upload to a S3 bucket instead.
 It could also be more cost effective to make it go to a dedicated server with a lot of storage as well instead of S3.

-# THIS PROJECT WAS MADE FOR A FRIEND AND SHOULD PROBLABLY NEVER BE PUT INTO PRODUCTION WITHOUT TWEAKS!
+# THIS PROJECT WAS MADE FOR A FRIEND AND SHOULD probably NEVER BE PUT INTO PRODUCTION WITHOUT TWEAKS!

 # I will not be providing support!